Face Bullying With Confidence

 5. Protecting Your Feelings From Name-Calling

-Schools, youth groups, and families should create harassment-free zones just as workplaces should.
-However, you can teach children how to protect themselves from insults.
+Schools, youth groups, and families should create harassment-free zones just as workplaces should but this will take time to happen.
+Learning how to protect them feelings from insults can protect kids their lives long.
 Tell your child that saying something mean back makes the problem bigger, not better.

 One way to take the power out of hurting words by is saying them out loud and imagining throwing them away.
 Doing this physically and out loud at home will help a child to do this in his or her imagination at school.